-- 7.75 It is an offence for anyone to incur election expenses unless he/she is a candidate or an election expense agent of a candidate.
-[S 23 of the ECICO] - 7.76 To protect their own interest, candidates should advise their political bodies or their organisations of these guidelines as soon as they have any intention or plan to run for an election. - 7.77 In short, if any organisation, including a political body, publishes an EA promoting a candidate, then: - (a) the expenses incurred will be treated as the candidate's own election expenses; - (b) the officer-in-charge of the organisation must be authorised in writing by the candidate to be the candidate's election expense agent before any election expense is incurred, or else the organisation or the responsible person commits an offence under s 23 of the ECICO; - (c) such advertisement must comply with the requirements of s 92 of the EP (RRE) Reg; and - (d) such advertisement can only be displayed at the locations with the relevant written permission or authorisation.
+- 9.77 It is an offence for anyone to incur election expenses unless he/she is a candidate or an election expense agent of a candidate [s 23 of the ECICO]. - 9.78 To protect their own interest, candidates should advise their political bodies or their organisations of these guidelines as soon as they have any intention or plan to run for an election. - 9.79 In short, if any organisation, including a political body, publishes an EA to promote a candidate, then: - (a) the expenses incurred will be treated as the candidate's election expenses; - (b) the officer-in-charge of the organisation should be authorised in writing by the candidate to be the candidate's election expense agent before any election expense is incurred, or else the organisation or the responsible person commits an offence under s 23 of the ECICO; - (c) such advertisement must comply with the requirements of s 105 of the EAC (EP) (LC) Reg; and [Amended in June 2012] - (d) such advertisement can only be displayed at the locations with relevant written permission or authorisation.
+[Amended in June 2016]

-PART XI: POSTING ELECTION ADVERTISEMENTS
+PART XI : FREE POSTAGE FOR ELECTION ADVERTISEMENTS